Russia's war on Ukraine latest news: Russia attacks in east, recalibrates aims | Politics

 * Putin repeated his accusation that the West was "exploiting" Ukraine and using its people as "cannon fodder" in a conflict with Russia.
 BRITTNEY GRINER

-* U.S. basketball star Brittney Griner has been released in a prisoner swap with Russia and is on her way back to the United States, President Joe Biden said, ending what he called months of "hell" for her and her wife. * The Kremlin said the exchange should not be seen as a step towards improving bilateral ties between Moscow and Washington, saying they remained "in a sorry state".
+* A plane carrying Brittney Griner landed in the United after the U.S. basketball star was released in a prisoner swap with Russia, ending what he called months of "hell" for her and her wife. * The Kremlin said the exchange should not be seen as a step towards improving bilateral ties between Moscow and Washington, saying they remained "in a sorry state".

 * The White House said the prisoner swap will not change the U.S. commitment to Ukraine.
+ECONOMY

+Russian Deputy Foreign Minister Sergei Ryabkov said the United States was seeking to kill off Russia's multibillion dollar export revenues and push it into default, the RIA Novosti news agency reported.
 DIPLOMACY, U.S. SUPPORT

 * Turkish President Tayyip Erdogan said he will speak to Putin on Sunday, and to Ukraine's President Volodymyr Zelenskiy in order to strengthen the U.N.-backed Black Sea grain deal. * The United States plans to impose new sanctions against Russia and China on Friday that include punishing Moscow for its use of Iranian drones in its war against Ukraine, two U.S. officials said.